 - 6. Make sure all hoses attached to the mold and hot runner are of sufficient length to allow for plate separation.
 Disconnect any hose that is too short. - 7.
 Remove all electrical cables and connectors from the mold and hot runner. - 8.
 Purge all cooling water from the cooling hoses to minimize the risk of a coolant spill should a hose come loose during maintenance.
 Refer to the machine manufacturer's documentation for more information. - 9.
-Disconnect all cooling hoses from the hot runner.

-- 10. Install safety latch bars between the core plate and center plate on both sides of the mold/hot runner assembly.
+Disconnect all cooling hoses from the hot runner. - 10.
+Install safety latch bars between the core plate and center plate on both sides of the mold/hot runner assembly.
 A minimum of two safety latch bars are required. - 11.
 Install safety latch bars between the center plate and the backing plate on both sides of the mold/hot runner assembly.
 A minimum of two safety latch bars are required. - 12.
 Disconnect the backing plate from the stationary platen starting on the non-operator side, followed by the operator side. - 13.
-Remove all locks and tags.
-Refer to Section 2.5 for more information. - 14.
+Remove all locks and tags. - 14.
 Reduce the clamp opening and closing speed. - 15.
 Slowly open the mold. - 16.
-Lock out and tag the machine and controller.
-Refer to Section 2.5 for more information. - 17.
+Lock out and tag the machine and controller. - 17.
 Remove the screws that secure the backing plate to the center plate.